-The DPhil in Sociology is a research-based degree.
-It is a full-time, three-year programme of doctoral study which is intended for students who would like to undertake original and independent research in preparation for an academic career and other researchintense jobs.
+The part-time DPhil in Sociology is a research-based degree.
+It is a six-year programme of doctoral study which is intended for students who would like to undertake original and independent research in preparation for an academic career and other research-intense jobs.
 The DPhil is examined by a thesis, prepared under guidance of one or two academic supervisors.